How Working Impacts Your Social Security Benefits

 Those receiving SSDI benefits can earn up to $1,180 per month in 2018 and still receive the full Social Security disability monthly benefit.
 This amount of money is known as Substantial Gainful Activity (SGA).
 Earning more than that amount can cause you to lose your benefits.

-Individuals attempting to return to work, can earn any amount of money for up to 9 months in a 5 year period without losing their benefits.
+Individuals attempting to return to work can earn any amount of money for up to 9 months in a 5 year period without losing their benefits.
 This period is called a Trial Work Period.
 Once the nine months of the trial work period are used up, earning even $1 more than SGA can result in losing benefits.
-In 2013 any month where a person earns more than $750 counts as a month of the trial work period.
+In 2018 any month where a person earns more than $850 counts as a month of the trial work period.

 If you are receiving SSI, your benefit will be reduced proportionately with your income.
 SSI also has a limit on the total amount of income you can receive which includes income you earn and income that you receive from sources other than work.